arvicco/git_hub/README.txt

 == DESCRIPTION:

-git_hub is a library that wraps github API and exposes simple interface for finding, creating and managing github repositories and other resources.
+git_hub is a library that wraps github API and exposes simple interface for finding, creating and managing github repositories and other resources...

 == FEATURES/PROBLEMS: